taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 Let me know if you find any bugs.

 # Bugs
 Volume is at 100% when first installing.
-I recommend immediately adjusting to 80% or lower.
+Lower the volume before testing.

 The capture volumes block may cause temporary audio artifacts when using volume sliders rather than fixed interval volume keys.